tutek1/DTLabs/07_Animation&Physics/lab07.md

 However, using `Axis Lock` does not produce the desired behavior, which I wanted, and has many quirks, such as not being able to lock outside the main XYZ axes.

 > aside positive
-> `Axis Lock` is a useful tool not only for making seesaws, but also for many different mechanisms.
+> `Axis Lock` is a valuable tool not only for making seesaws, but also for many different mechanisms.

 ### Hinge Joint
 The proper and more robust way to create a physics object like a seesaw or doors is to use a `HingeJoint`.
 A `HingeJoint3D` node works by pinning two `PhysicsBody3D` nodes (parent class of all bodies) in a single point and restricting their movement to one rotation axis.